Skip to content

 from strands_robots import Robot

-Resolution order per tick: an explicit style=/mode= kwarg pins the clip (overriding any planner style); otherwise locomotion_style is translated; otherwise the configured default style is used.
-The planner's kneeling style has no G1 clip - emitting it raises ValueError rather than miming the wrong motion.
+Resolution order per tick: an explicit style=/mode= kwarg pins the clip (overriding locomotion_style); otherwise locomotion_style is translated; otherwise the configured default style is used.
+The kneeling style has no G1 clip - passing it raises ValueError rather than miming the wrong motion.
 Supply a style_map (on the policy or in MotionBricksConfig) to remap styles or target a custom clip set.

 Visualisation